 Reporting Issues

-For reporting issues related to this package or workflow, please visit the issue and before opening a new, see if your problem is not already in the list reported issues here
+For reporting issues related to this package or workflow, please visit the issue and before opening a new one, see if your problem is not already in the list reported issues here